jamesrknox/samples/highavailability/aa-2node/README.md

-# HA : 2-node active active - Aggregator
+# HA : 2-node active active

 How to build a 2-node active active deployment with dynamic data distribution policy.